Azure-Samples/mcp-sdk-functions-hosting-python/BYOServer.md

     mcp_port = int(os.environ.get("FUNCTIONS_CUSTOMHANDLER_PORT", 8080))
     mcp = FastMCP("weather", stateless_http=True, port=mcp_port)
     ```
-1. A `requirements.txt` is required at the moment.
+1. A `requirements.txt` is required today.
 Make sure there is one is the root directory with the following:
     ```txt
     httpx
     mcp[cli]>=1.5.0